Fulton County Senior Center lunch menu announced - Fulton County Expositor

 The Fulton County Senior Center continues to offer drive-thru lunches at its five sites.
 There are locations in Wauseon, Swanton, Delta, Archbold, and Fayette.

+Dine-in meals resume on July 6 with each senior center site reopening as well.

-Meal reservations can be made by calling 419-337-9299.
+Meal reservations can be made by calling 419-337-9299 and must be at least 24 hours in advance..
 Lunches are served at noon and the suggested donation is $2.

 Menu